Alexandria DUI Lawyer

 While a defendant is never required to provide testimony in court, they may wish to take the stand to offer an alternative version of events.
 Especially in cases where apparent intoxication may have been the result of drowsiness or another medical condition that left them impaired, a defendant’s testimony may help bolster their defense.

-How an Alexandria DUI Lawyer Can Help
+Learn How an Alexandria DUI Attorney Can Help

 Facing an arrest for DUI can turn your life upside.
 Immediately after an arrest, you will lose your license for a predetermined length of time, which can be extended in the case of conviction.
 A conviction can also result in a jail sentence and fines.
 It is critical that you understand your rights and what the prosecutor needs to prove in order to secure a conviction.